Sagittal/sagittal-scripts-popularity-metric-lfc/README.md

-# sagittal-scripts-popularity-metric-lfc
+# sagittal-scripts-unpopularity-metric-lfc
-a collection of scripts to help find the best popularity metric for Sagittal
+a collection of scripts to help find the best unpopularity metric for Sagittal